Titanic ship. (Text)Titanic Survival Story: Emily B. Ryerson's and Mine

 Well, I would have loved for a maid to assist me at the Titanic Camp, but alas, none was assigned upon my arrival.

 Thankfully, I had a good friend there with her son.
 He helped me lug in my heavy air mattress.
-You see, even though my “boarding pass” said first class, I was actually reclining in the museum’s exhibit on laundry.
-Laundry!
-Of all places to put me.
+You see, even though my “boarding pass” said first class, I was actually reclining in the museum’s exhibit about laundry.
+Laundry–of all places to put me!
 And take note of the word, “reclining,” because there was no sleeping!

-My pizza, chips and gummies were not the first class meal Mrs. Ryerson would have received.
-However, the Ryerson’s tickets cost about $415 (a good bit today, but even more so in 1912).
+There were some variations in Emily Ryerson’s trip and mine.
+My pizza, chips, and gummies were not the first-class meal Mrs. Ryerson would have received.
+However, the Ryersons’ tickets cost about $415 (a sizeable amount today, but even more so in 1912).
 My ticket was $25.
-Thus the pizza for supper and a granola bar for breakfast.
+Thus, the pizza for supper and a granola bar for breakfast.

 Mr. and Mrs. Ryerson also had three of their five children traveling with them.
 They had traveled to Europe to find suitable husbands for their two oldest daughters: Suzette (21) and Emily (18).